Honda CR-V: Facelift

+Engines

 Fifth generation (2016)

 The fifth generation CR-V was unveiled on 13 October 2016 in Detroit.
 Sales began in the U.S. on 21 December 2016 as a 2017 model year.
-It uses the same Honda compact global platform introduced on the tenth generation Civic.
+It used the same Honda compact global platform introduced on the tenth generation Civic.
 Honda began producing the CR-V at East Liberty, Ohio (ELP) in November 2016 and at Greensburg, Indiana (HMIN) during February 2017.
 It is available with an optional 7-seater variant in markets other than North America.

 In October 2019, Guangqi Honda in China began marketed the model with a different styling as the Honda Breeze (皓影 (Hàoyǐng)) which was sold alongside the international facelift version CR-V produced by Dongfeng Honda.

 Facelift

 Honda unveiled a refreshed CR-V in September 2019 for the 2020 model year, initially for the North American market.
 For the first time in North America, the refreshed model introduced a hybrid powertrain as an option.
 Additionally, the CR-V's suite of advanced safety features are standard on every trim level, meaning even the most affordable CR-V provides adaptive cruise control and the latest crash prevention technology.